 There are also two types of Penhold grip.

 - Japanese Penhold grip.

-The V-grip was an experimental grip in china.
+The V-grip was an experimental grip in China.
 After that, some players started to play well with the V-grip.
 Now you cannot find any players in a tournament who plays with V-grip.
-You can hardly find Chinese local players.
-The blade is different from normal paddle’s blade.
-The blades are like stare.
+You can hardly find Chinese local players too.
+The blade is different from a normal paddle’s blade.

 So, how you can hold a paddle with V-grip is, just put your thumb on the forehead of the paddle then adjust your other fingers with stare shaped blade.

 4. Seemiller grip in table tennis